RE-DOCTOR-AI/Web-SDK-Documentation/README.md

       Detailed explanation on those parameters can be found here: https://drive.google.com/file/d/1t3itxaFMvYszrI0Y-bqRbzoUnNX3AxhX/view?usp=drive_link

 ### Requirements
-  This version of Web SDK was tested on Android and iOS based smartphones and Tablets.
+  This version of Web SDK was tested on Android and iOS based smartphones and Tablets.<BR/>
-  Supported browsers: Google Chrome, Safari, Brave, Vivaldi, Opera.
+  Supported browsers: Google Chrome, Safari, Brave, Vivaldi, Opera.<BR/>
-  Bear in mind that despite the fact it was tested on different platforms and broswers there is still possibility there may be some specifics on different devices and Browser.
-If you faced any difficultioes running it, please connect us.
+  Bear in mind that despite the fact it was tested on different platforms and broswers there is still a possibility that there may be some specifics on different devices and Browser.
+If you faced any difficultioes running it, please connect us.<BR/>

   In order to get the SDK file, please contact info@re.doctor